North Branch Trails Initiative

 Expanding Montpelier’s Access to the Outdoors.
 A Healthy Choice.
 Good for Business.
 Fun for the Whole Family.

 Towns across Vermont are capitalizing on visitors to their towns to ride bikes, hike, ski, and recreate on their trails, on their lakes and rivers, and in their forests.
 A new economic impact report released by the Vermont Trails & Greenways Council found that Blueberry Lake bike trails in Warren bring in $1.8 million annually to the Mad River Valley.
 The totals come from looking at direct consumer spending associated with using trails (trail tickets, rentals, etc.), and the activities recreationists love doing before and after hitting the trails, such as visiting nearby watering holes, shopping, or grabbing a bite to eat.

 Now it’s Montpelier’s turn.

-North Branch Park can be a potential hub for new shared-use trails that once built will greatly expand local options for family friendly riding and other outdoor activities.
-Last year, a working group of trail advocates, led by then Mayor John Holler, began laying the groundwork for new trail building within the city’s limits with a specific focus on providing more trail recreation options that are easily accessible from downtown.
+North Branch Park can be a potential hub for new shared-use trails which, once built, will greatly expand local options for family-friendly riding and other outdoor activities.
+Last year, a working group of trail advocates, led by then Mayor John Hollar, began laying the groundwork for new trail building within the city’s limits with a specific focus on providing more trail recreation options that are easily accessible from downtown.

-The trail plan, designed by professional trail builder Brooke Scatchard of Sinuosity and commissioned by the Montpelier Area Mountain Bike Association (MAMBA), proposes improvement of existing trails and the addition of nearly four miles of new, multi-use trail in North Branch Park, just below Sparrow Farm.
+The trail plan, designed by professional trail builder Brooke Scatchard of Sinuosity Flowing Trails and commissioned by the Montpelier Area Mountain Bike Association (MAMBA), proposes improvement of existing trails and the addition of nearly four miles of new, shared-use trail in North Branch Park, just below Sparrow Farm.
 The plan, which was approved unanimously by the Montpelier Parks Commission, will provide the Montpelier community with sustainable trails that the whole family can enjoy.
-Hikers, runners, mountain bikers, snow-shoers, and cross-country skiers will all enjoy more trails right in town.
+Hikers, runners, mountain bikers, snowshoers, and cross-country skiers will all enjoy more trails right in town.

 This trail system is just one mile from the heart of downtown Montpelier.

 This trail plan will:

 - Add 4 miles of shared-use trails and upgrade 2 miles of trail (to be rideable by mountain bikes) within city limits

 - Improve on and in some cases reconstruct existing trails to make them more sustainable and user friendly